A248/LibertyBans/README.md

 ## Introduction

-### Features
+### Design

+* Effective and lightweight.
+No complicated installation and avoids unnecessary features.
-* Option to use local file-based HyperSQL database, or remote MariaDB/MySQL database.
+* Option to use local file-based database (HyperSQL), or remote database (MariaDB/MySQL).
-* No complicated installation.
-All dependencies are automatically downloaded with hard-coded secure SHA-512 hashes used to validate the downloads.
-* Enhanced database-oriented performance emphasising database-side calculations through stored procedures.
-Further optimisation on MySQL using MySQL events.
+* Enhanced database-oriented performance emphasising calculations in SQL.
+Low memory usage because punishments are stored almost completely in the database.
-* Compact database storage setup.
+* Compact storage definitions.
 UUIDs are stored in minimal form as raw bytes instead of strings.
 Same for IP addresses.
 * Best practices for asynchronous calculations are followed.
 The performance cost of context switching is understood and avoided; the plugin does not blindly fire async tasks.
 * Designed for high availability and concurrency.
 Minimal locking is employed while keeping state consistent; this is mostly realised through the fact that most plugin state is maintained in the database itself.
 * Well-structured API providing a framework for other plugins to work with the plugin.

-### Why?
+### Features

-I noticed the striking predominance of closed-source, premium punishment plugins, particularly one which I won't name (it will be obvious for many readers).
-I did not like this, so I decided I would set out to change it by making a free, higher-quality alternative.

-Yes, that's right.
-This plugin strives to be better at a lower price.
+* Add and remove punishments:
+    * /ban, /ipban, /unban, /unbanip - bans or unbans a player or IP address
+    * /mute, /ipmute, /unmute, /unmuteip - mutes or unmutes a player or IP address
+    * /warn, /ipwarn, /unwarn, /unwarnip - warns or unwarns a player or IP address
+    * /kick, /ipkick - kicks a player or IP address
+* All player data is stored using UUIDs.
+This isn't a silly plugin which stores data by player name.
+* List punishments:
+    * /banlist - shows all bans
+    * /mutelist - shows all mutes
+    * /history <player> - shows all punishments for a player
+    * /warns <player> - shows all warns for a player
+    * /blame <player> - shows all the punishments a staff member has enacted
+* There is no /alts or /dupeip command.
+Why?
+Because this functionality is built into the enforcement of punishments.
+By default, alts are automatically banned from joining if the alt account's IP address matches that of a banned player.
+* Options and behaviour are fully configurable.
+You can even tweak your connection pool and statement cache settings to fine-tune performance.
+* All dependencies are automatically downloaded with secure SHA-512 hashes used to validate the downloads.
+Additionally, builds of LibertyBans are reproducible from the source code, meaning checksums can be personally verified.

 ## Basic Info